Dude Perfect

-Dude Perfect (DP) is an American sports and comedy group headquartered in Frisco, Texas.
-The group currently consists of Tyler "Beard” Toney, twins Cory and Coby Cotton, Garrett "Purple Hoser" Hilbert, and Cody "Tall Guy" Jones, all of whom are former college roommates at Texas A&M University.
-Their YouTube channel has over 58.9 million subscribers and is the second-most-subscribed sports channel as well as the 23rd-most-subscribed channel overall.
-Dude Perfect also has two other YouTube channels, Dude Perfect Plus and Dude Perfect Gaming, which are currently inactive.
+Dude Perfect (DP) is an American sports and comedy group and YouTube channel headquartered in Frisco, Texas.
+The group consists of Tyler "The Beard" Toney, "The Twins" Cory and Coby Cotton, Garrett "The Purple Hoser" Hilbert, and Cody "The Tall Guy" Jones, Kevin "Sparky" Sparkman, all of whom are former college roommates at Texas A&M University.
+Four members of the group, Jones being an exception, were brothers of the Gamma chapter of the Beta Upsilon Chi fraternity at Texas A&M.

-Content created by Dude Perfect predominantly consists of videos depicting various trick shots, stereotypes, and stunts.
-The group also regularly uploads videos of "battles," in which the individual members of Dude Perfect compete against one another in a good-natured game or contest, incorporating different sports and a unique set of rules.
-Dude Perfect also created the show Overtime, a series where they host several segments, such as "Wheel Unfortunate", in which a contestant spins a wheel and gets a random penalty, and "Absurd Recurds", in which the Dudes attempt to break the most absurd world record they can find.
+Dude Perfect's content predominantly consists of videos depicting various trick shots, stereotypes, and stunts.
+The group also regularly uploads videos of "battles", in which the individual members of Dude Perfect compete against one another in a good-natured game or contest, often incorporating different sports and a unique set of rules.
+Dude Perfect also created the show Overtime, a series where they host several segments, such as "Wheel Unfortunate", in which a contestant spins a wheel and gets a random penalty, "Cool Not Cool", a show-and-tell-like segment, and "Absurd Recurds", in which the Dudes attempt to break the most absurd world records they can find.

 History

 Early years

-On April 9, 2009, a video of the group performing trick shots at Tyler Toney's house and a local public park was released on YouTube.
+On April 9, 2009, a video of the group performing trick shots at Tyler Toney's house and a local public park was released on YouTube under the title "Backyard Stuntmen" (though it has since been renamed as "Backyard edition").
 Within a week, the video received 200,000 views and was mentioned on Good Morning America.

-The group's second video, filmed at a Christian summer camp, was released shortly thereafter.
-The video amassed over 18 million views and it became unequivocally famous.
-The trick shot group which had been founded would never imagine singing lyrics such as "hatin' your gut" in Pet Peeves, their hit song.
-For every 100,000 views the video received, Dude Perfect pledged to sponsor a child from Compassion International, but now, they fail to do that.
-After the videos went viral, ESPN contacted Dude Perfect.
-Clips from Dude Perfect videos subsequently appeared on First Take, Pardon the Interruption, Around the Horn and SportsNation.
+The group's second video titled "ranch edition", filmed at a Christian summer camp, was released shortly thereafter.
+The video amassed over 18 million views and went viral.
+For every 100,000 views the video received, Dude Perfect pledged to sponsor a child from Compassion International.

 In 2010, Dude Perfect introduced the Panda mascot.
 The Panda quickly grew into a popular symbol at Texas A&M basketball games when taunting players of the opposing team.

-Professional endorsements and collaborations

-Dude Perfect has worked with Green Bay Packers quarterback Aaron Rodgers, NBA star Chris Paul, Australian ten-pin bowler Jason Belmonte, actor Paul Rudd, singer Tim McGraw, Seattle Seahawks coach Pete Carroll and quarterback Russell Wilson, wide receiver Ryan Swope, volleyball star Morgan Beck, Heisman Trophy winner and former quarterback Johnny Manziel at Kyle Field, Tennessee Titans quarterback Ryan Tannehill, the United States Olympic team, NASCAR drivers Ricky Stenhouse Jr., Travis Pastrana, James Buescher and IndyCar Series driver James Hinchcliffe at Texas Motor Speedway.